CoherentLabs/GameUIComponents/README.md

 ```
 import components from 'coherent-gameface-components';
 import template from './template.html';
-import style from './style.css';
 ```

 And we can export the labeled input at the bottom:

 `export { LabeledInput };`

-Because the styles and the template are imported as modules we no longer need to load them using XHR.
-The styles are imported using the `importStyleTag` method:
+Because the templates are imported as modules we no longer need to load them using XHR.

-`components.importStyleTag('gameface-labeled-input', style);`

-And the template need to be added as a property of the component:
+Set the template as a property of the component:

 `this.template = template;`

-The loadResource method can work with both URL and an imported template.
+The loadResource method can both work with URL and an imported template.
 The usage is the same so that it is more convenient to switch between XHR and imported template.
 This is how the component's definition looks like after the changes:

 ```
 import components from 'coherent-gameface-components';
 import template from './template.html';
-import style from './style.css';

 class LabeledInput extends HTMLElement {
     constructor() {
         super();

-        components.importStyleTag('gameface-labeled-input', style);

         this.template = template;
     }